ginfcloud/agent_labor/README.md

 - npm or yarn
 - MetaMask or any EVM wallet
 - ETH on Arbitrum for job creation and gas fees
-- Gemini API key (for AI verification)
+- Gemini API key (for AI verification system)
 - Google Cloud Storage bucket (for file uploads)

 ### 9.2.
 Environment Variables